 Students transferring to ECU from an institutionally accredited university or college must meet the following conditions for admission into the BSW program: admission to ECU; completion of a minimum of 32 s.h.; an overall ECU GPA of 2.5; and completion of the equivalent of SOCW 1010 and SOCW 2010 with a 2.5 GPA in these courses.
+Courses must have been completed within the past 7 years in order to complete a successful transfer.
 International students follow the required institutional criteria and procedures to apply to ECU.
 There are no additional criteria for international students who apply to the BSW program.